snowyu/node-abstract-nosql/README.md

 License &amp; copyright
 -------------------

-Copyright (c) 2012-2014 Abstract LevelDOWN contributors (listed above).
+Copyright (c) 2012-2015 Abstract LevelDown/NoSQL contributors (listed above).

-Abstract LevelDOWN is licensed under the MIT license.
+Abstract NoSQL is licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE.md file for more details.